Food Safety

 All isolates were found to be susceptible at 0.1 percent concentration—approximately 70 milligrams per liter (mg/L) of benzalkonium chloride (BKC)—a level 10 times lower than the minimum recommended in-use concentration.

-The findings suggest that, under the experimental conditions tested, the presence of QAC resistance genes do not translate into reduced susceptibility to the disinfectant formulation.
+The findings suggest that, under the experimental conditions tested, the presence of QAC resistance genes does not necessarily translate into reduced susceptibility to the disinfectant formulation.

 Implications for Sanitation in Pork Processing